sajee05/Obsidian/Notes/05 Prelims/AR Questions/POLITY QUESTIONS.md

 ## Supreme Court
 1. Which article provides for establishment of Supreme Court?
-Which body did SC replace?Art 124
-2. Does India have a unitary or federal judicial structure?
+Which body did SC replace?Art 124 **2.
+Does India have a unitary or federal judicial structure?**
-3. What is the highest court of appeal in India?
+2. What is the highest court of appeal in India?
 What was it before Independence?
-4. What are the qualifications of SC judges?
+3. What are the qualifications of SC judges?
 Minimum and Maximum age of SC judge? ©
-5. How many times has the number of SC judges increased in Indian polity?
+4. How many times has the number of SC judges increased in Indian polity?
 6 times including last in 2019
-6. How is the CJI appointed?
+5. How is the CJI appointed?
-7. How are judges of SC/HC appointed?
+6. How are judges of SC/HC appointed?
 What is the constitutional provision?
 What is the evolved understanding based on three judges’ cases?©
-8. What is the composition of collegium for SC/HC judge appointment and HC judge transfer? ©
+7. What is the composition of collegium for SC/HC judge appointment and HC judge transfer? ©
-9. Who is the initiator of SC/HC judge appointment process?
+8. Who is the initiator of SC/HC judge appointment process?
 Can president initiate it too? (link) (CJI for SC judges and CJ of HC appointment/transfer and judges HC transfer CJ of HC for HC judges appointment only)
 Check page 25.4
-10. Difference in decision by bench and collegium?
+9. Difference in decision by bench and collegium?
-11. Who administers oath to SC/HC judges?
+10. Who administers oath to SC/HC judges?
 (President/Governor or persons appointed by the.
 CJI ramana did on behalf of the prez)
-12. To whom does SC/HC judge submits his resignation to?
+11. To whom does SC/HC judge submits his resignation to?
 President for both
-13. How are judges of SC/HC removed and on what grounds?
+12. How are judges of SC/HC removed and on what grounds?
 Mention the relevant article of constitution and other laws?
 What part of process is discretionary power of the house? ©
-14. Do the SC/HC judges hold their office at the pleasure of the President?
+13. Do the SC/HC judges hold their office at the pleasure of the President?
-15. In case of transfer of a HC judge or CJ, what is the requisite time to fill that vacancy created by such transfer?
+14. In case of transfer of a HC judge or CJ, what is the requisite time to fill that vacancy created by such transfer?
 (1month)
-16. What is process for increasing the number of Supreme Court judges?
+15. What is process for increasing the number of Supreme Court judges?
 (Number of Judges) (33 +1 but as per law of parliament, as per constitution its 7+1 or as increased by parliament)
-17. How are salaries of judges updated?
+16. How are salaries of judges updated?
 Compare the payment structure of SC judge, HC judge, CJI, Chief Justice of a HC?
 (Parliament)(Link)
-18. How does the constitution secure the independence of the SC judges?
+17. How does the constitution secure the independence of the SC judges?
 (6)©
     *   Appointment of judges 124
     *   Fixed service conditions 125
     *   Security of tenure (124, 217)